-- The individual must be known to the club/affiliate/HP Manager - The occasional role involving our young members/vulnerable adults can only be carried out one or less times per month at any level.
-I.e. once and club level and once at affiliate level in any one calendar month exceeds the definitions of Occasional Work. - The person carrying out the Occasional Work must at all times be supervised by a vetted person - The person must sign a Code of Conduct relevant to the level of the organisation
+- The individual must be known to the club/affiliate/HP Manager - The occasional role involving our young members/vulnerable adults can only be carried out one or less times per 6-month period at any level.
+I.e. once and club level and once at affiliate level in any 6-month period exceeds the definitions of Occasional Work. - The Occasional Work referred to is any role other than where such assistance includes the coaching, mentoring, counselling, teaching, or training of children or vulnerable persons. - The person carrying out the Occasional Work must at all times be supervised by a vetted person.

+• The person must sign a Code of Conduct relevant to the level of the organisation.